Chat icon

 The Monday after returning home, I started noticing that Hatch wasn’t acting normal.
 Not acting like himself consisted of being fussy and discontent, which, to some, is very normal for a seven-week-old baby.
 I took him to the pediatrician on Thursday and we were told that he might have a tummy virus.
 He seemed to be perfectly fine, just a little sick.
 So, I took him home and just babied him, giving him lots of fluids and lots of love.

 Sunday, October 8, we noticed that his left eye was deviated.
 Not knowing what it could be, I started calling everyone I knew.
 I was told that babies sometimes do that while they are learning how to focus, and again, it seemed to be okay.
-By 3 p.m. his eye had not much much, so I panicked.
+By 3 p.m. his eye had not moved much, so I panicked.
 I noticed that he wasn’t moving his left arm very much either and a horrible feeling swelled in my stomach.
 I rushed to call the pediatrician while Jim sat with Hatch.

 Within a few minutes of explaining what his symptoms were, the pediatrician said, “Get Hatch to the emergency room.
 Go.
 Now.”
 In a state of panic and fear, we packed and hurried to the hospital.
 I remember crying the entire drive, thinking, “He is going blind.”
 That was the worst thing my mind would let me fathom.